UCSB-AMPLab/sondondo/docs/date-values.md

 - "1904-09-31"
 - "1894-02-29"

-Due to the impossibility to known with certainty if the mistaked date comes from a transcription error or from the original document, this case will be handled by replacing the date for its nearest past valid date.
+Due to the impossibility to known if the mistaked date comes from a transcription error or from the original document, this case will be handled by replacing the date for its nearest past valid date.
 For example:

 - "1790-11-31" -> "1790-11-30"
 - "1793-02-29" -> "1793-02-28"